Student and Staff Research Conference

 a picture of magnifying glass on a navy background with words Student and Staff Research Conference

-There will be three categories of presentations:
+As per usual, there will be three categories of presentations:

 London Met's first University-wide research conference took place on 14-15 July 2020.